azat-co/azatblog/contents/rich/index.md

 template: article.jade
 ---

 Rich people can and do risk more than ordinary people.
 And they do so intentionally.
 This puts them at a disadvantage.
 Ironically, these risks and dangers are rarely experienced by middle class or poor people, because these risky activities require expensive equipment, machines or gear.

+<span class="more"></span>

 For example, the following activities present increased dangers:

 * Driving sports/fast cars
 * Riding motorcycles